Anantesh-Mohapatra/LazYdrobe-Online/README.md

 In the project directory, you can run:

 - `npm start`: Runs the app in development mode.
+- `npm run build`: Builds the app for production to the `build` folder.
+- `npm test`: Launches the test runner.
+- `npm run eject`: Ejects the app from Create React App configuration. **Use with caution**.

 ---

 ## Documentation and Development Process